IMPROV FOR BUSINESS

 Communicating as equals ("Status Awareness" and "Give & Take")

 Lasting change comes from committed, enjoyable practice.
 Our corporate improv sessions wrap up with individuals, as well as teams, identifying a doable, inspiring new skill to level-up at work.

 Imagine your team or group laughing together, relaxed and open.
 Connecting, bonding, and getting to know one another in a deeper way, all while learning and practicing improv-based communication skills.

 And now imagine them back at work.
 Collaboration is more fluid and easy.
 There’s more trust and support.
 The new folks on the team are folded in.
 They all have more fun together.

-This is a LifePlays team build, and what you can expect after.
+This is a LifePlays team building session, and what you can expect after.

 It’s more than just a one-off great time.
 It’s also a culture-changing skill-set for a supportive, flow-state, creative workplace.